nicktodd/spring-course/docs/AddingSomeTests.md

     CompactDiscController controller;
 ```

-4. To set up the database for our tests, we can use an `@Before` method which will insert a row into our in memory database.
+4. To set up the database for our tests, we can use an `@BeforeEach` annotation on a method which will insert a row into our in memory database.
 The returned primary key we can then put into a variable so it can be checked by our tests when retrieving by ID.

 ```
 private int discId;

-@Before
+@BeforeEach
 public  void setupDatabaseEntryForReadOnlyTests() {
     CompactDisc disc = new CompactDisc("Abba Gold", 12.99, "Abba", 5);
     CompactDisc result = manager.persist(disc);